-Policy 28 - Oxfordshire County Council will continue to support the development of Park and Ride and bus rapid transit in the county, on a case by case basis and subject to careful consideration.

-Policy 29 - Oxfordshire County Council will work with partners and Stakeholders on a more detailed review of Park and Ride in order to establish an updated strategy that accounts for the impacts of COVID-19 and considers potential new approaches.
+- a.
+Continue to support the development of Park and Ride and future bus rapid transit in the county, on a case by case basis and subject to careful consideration. - b.
+Work with partners and Stakeholders on a more detailed review of Park and Ride in order to establish an updated strategy that accounts for the impacts of COVID-19 and considers potential new approaches, including how it fits with development of mobility hubs across Oxfordshire.